Trump set to undergo questioning in July in NY civil probe

 Messages seeking comment were sent to the ex-president's attorneys.
 State Attorney General Letitia James' office declined to comment, as did the younger Trumps' attorney, Alan Futerfas.

+Another Trump son, Eric Trump, gave a deposition in 2020 but declined to answer some questions.

-The agreement comes after a series of setbacks for Donald Trump's efforts to put a stop to James' 3-year-long investigation.
+The new agreement comes after a series of setbacks for Donald Trump's efforts to block James' 3-year-long investigation.

-James has said the probe has uncovered evidence that Trump’s company misstated the value of assets such as skyscrapers and golf courses on financial statements for more than a decade.
+James has said the probe has uncovered evidence that Trump’s company exaggerated the value of assets such as skyscrapers, golf courses and even his Manhattan penthouse to get loans, insurance and tax breaks for land donations.
 A lawyer for her office told a judge last month that evidence could support legal action against the former president, his company or both, though the attorney said no decision had been made.

 Trump has decried the investigation as part of a politically motivated “witch hunt” against him.

-A New York state appeals court ruled May 26 that Trump had to sit for a deposition, upholding a lower court's ruling that the attorney general had “the clear right” to question Trump and certain other principals in his company.
+A New York state appeals court ruled May 26 that Trump had to undergo a deposition, upholding a lower court's ruling that the attorney general had “the clear right” to question Trump and certain other principals in his company.

 Then, on May 27, a federal judge dismissed a lawsuit that Trump had filed to seek a court order stopping James from investigating him.